leawt/CleanWave/README.md

 ---

-Using the Streamlit App

-How to Use:
-Paste the full lyrics of a song into the input box.

-Click "Analyze" to classify the song.

-CleanWave will return:

-An FCC Verdict (Safe, Profane, Indecent, or Obscene)

-Similarity scores for each label category

-A few closest example songs from the Pinecone database for transparency

-This allows DJs, moderators, and content reviewers to make fast and transparent decisions without needing to interpret FCC guidelines on their own.

 ## How It Works:
 1. **Paste lyrics** into the [Streamlit web app](https://cleanwave.streamlit.io) (recommended), or run it locally by following the [Quickstart](#quickstart) instructions below.
 2. **Lyrics are embedded** using a transformer model.